metamn/beat/code/pages/creating-a-styleguide-with-gulp/creating-a-styleguide-with-gulp.md

 {% include '../../framework/structure/figure/figure.html.swig' %}

 {% markdown %}
-In the example above we see how this theory works in practice.

 1. Every user interface definition goes into a JSON file

 2. Gulp creates HTML and CSS files from the database both for the site and the styleguide